bescott9944/SpectrWm-Binary-Build/README.md

 The whole point of the video was to show how to install SpectWm without using the outdated Repo versions and use the binaries from SpectrWm's Githib page
 (https://github.com/conformal/spectrwm) and how to install it on a headless OS install where the systems boots in to SpectrWm.
 This was a great video and got me to think, can it be done on Linux Mint 20 in a VM...
+My goal of this project was to see if SpectrWm can be build, installed, make it so it can be done using LightDm Login Manager and make the build without using "make install" to get everything working...
+Now after I spent 18 ours exploring this project, installing and testing all the dependencies needed to make this happen.
+Then I seen in the comments of said video from Damiel Olsson that suggested another way to do the dependencies easier...
+What luck... :-) Just my Luck...
+Lol

 ------